vdomah/oc-jwtauth/README.md

 ### Installation

-After plugin installation you need to copy /plugins/vdomah/jwtauth/config/auth.php to {root}/config/auth.php, otherwise you'll got an error.
+1. After plugin installation you need to copy /plugins/vdomah/jwtauth/config/auth.php to {root}/config/auth.php, otherwise you'll got an error.

+2. Generate JWT Authentication Secret. it will be used to sign your tokens.
+A helper command is provided for this: `php artisan jwt:generate`.
+You need to assign the generated value to JWT_SECRET in your .env.

 ### Endpoints